 Mamikil is a somewhat climbing and nearly erect shrub, growing from 2 to 4 meters in height.
 Branches are armed with short, sharp spines.
-Leaves are 5 to 10 centimeters long, slightly hairy, or nearly smooth.
-Leaflets are oblong-ovate, 1.5 to 3.5 centimeters long, and with entire or crenate margins.
+Leaves are pinnate, with an unpaired terminal leaflet up to 20 centimeters long.
+Leaflets are 1 to 15 pairs, oblong-ovate, 1.5 to 3.5 centimeters long, and with entire or crenate margins.
 Flowers are white, and borne on terminal racemes 3 to 5 centimeters long.
 Fruit is somewhat globular, fleshy, smooth, and 1 to 1.5 centimeters in diameter.

 - In thickets at low altitudes in Ilocos Sur, Nueva Viscaya, Pangasinan, Rizal, and Batangas Provinces in Luzon; and in Samar and Mindanao.